radix-ratio/radix-ratio/README.md

 * 🌍  I'm based in Chełm, Poland
 * ✉️  You can contact me at [k.kacper.korzeniewski@gmail.com](mailto:k.kacper.korzeniewski@gmail.com)
-* 🧠  I'm learning Bootstrap, Tailwind, React
+* 🧠  I'm learning Full Stack with Javascript
 * 🤝  I'm open to collaborating on Projects

 ### Skills